 Juniata Honors Faculty With Distinguished Teaching Awards

-HUNTINGDON, Pa. -- Four Juniata College faculty members were honored with distinguished teaching and service awards during the annual Awards Convocation held Tuesday.
+HUNTINGDON, Pa. -- Four Juniata College faculty members were honored with distinguished teaching and service awards during Tuesday’s annual Awards Convocation.

-Borgardt was honored with the 33rd annual Beachley Award for Distinguished Academic Service, and Buonaccorsi was named the 55th recipient of the Beachley Award for Distinguished Teaching.
-Poole received the Henry ’57 and Joan Gibbel Award for Distinguished Teaching (for faculty members with fewer than six years of service).
-Tuten was awarded the inaugural Eagle Advising Award.
+Andrew was named the 56th recipient of the Beachley Award for Distinguished Teaching and Roth was honored with the 34th annual Beachley Award for Distinguished Academic Service.
+Shen received the Henry ’57 and Joan Gibbel Award for Distinguished Teaching (for faculty members with fewer than six years of service).
+Mansberger was awarded the second annual Eagle Advising Award.

-Nominations for the awards are received from students, faculty, administrative personnel, alumni, and trustees.
-The college president, the provost, the student government president, and the three most recent recipients of the award make the final selections.
+Award nominations are received from students, faculty, administrators, alumni, and trustees.
+The selection committee includes the college president, the college provost or senior academic officer, the student government president, and typically the three most recent recipients of the award make the final selections.

-These annual awards are an opportunity to recognize and appreciate the collective work of faculty and to honor the ways in which they advance the mission of the liberal arts.
-Faculty members are integral in providing an engaging personalized educational experience, empowering students to develop the skills, knowledge, and values that lead to a fulfilling life of service and ethical leadership in the global community.
+These annual awards are an opportunity to recognize and appreciate the collective work of faculty and to honor how they advance the mission of the liberal arts.
+The Gibbel recipient will speak at opening convocation this fall to the first-year class and the Beachley recipient will be the keynote speaker at next year’s spring awards convocation.
+Faculty members are integral in providing an engaging, personalized educational experience, empowering students to develop the skills, knowledge, and values that lead to a fulfilling life of service and ethical leadership in the global community.